kkiarie/creative-orchard-main/data/nlu.md

 - tell me about creative orchards
 - tell me about the work you do
 - what work you do
+- services
+- what services do you offer
+- products
+- what are your products

 ## intent:chitchat_identity
 - what are you